A7t5i0/reacttemplate/README.md

-This repo is simply a template to demonstrate the fcuntionality of react and other modules as well as serve as a reference when needed.
+This repo is simply a template to serve as a reference when needed.